-The MCG 26th edition was released on February 25, 2022, after systematic evidence-based review by MCG.
-The new edition went live in KPMAS on June 28, 2022.
+The MCG 27th edition was released on February 23, 2023, after systematic, evidence-based review by MCG.
+The new edition is scheduled to go live in KP-MAS during the 3rd quarter of 2023.
 The MCG's care guidelines that are licensed for KPMAS are the following: